2013-14 School Partnerships - Initiative Overview

 In 2013-14, Houston A+ Challenge partnered with 18 middle schools across the Houston area to provide on-campus coaching & leadership support to improve teaching and learning through our Challenge Network initiative.

-The Challenge Network has four main goals:
+The Challenge Network has four main goals for these partnerships:

 - Increase the achievement and college readiness of students in targeted middle school classrooms (~150 students per school)